-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS JUNE 30, 2020
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS 2 CFR § 200.511(b) JUNE 30, 2021

-Finding Number Year Initially Occurred Finding Summary Status Additional Information 2019-001 2010 Noncompliance - Ohio Admin.
+Finding Number Year Initially Occurred Finding Summary Status Additional Information 2020-001 2010 Noncompliance - Ohio Admin.
 Code § 117-2-03(B) requires the District to prepare its annual financial report in accordance with generally accepted accounting principles.
 However, the District prepares its financial statements on a cash basis, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-Not corrected Finding repeated as 2020-001 as the District did not prepare its annual financial report in accordance with generally accepted accounting principles.
-2019-002 2019 Significant Deficiency - Financial Statement Presentation - The District's financial statements required an audit adjustment.
-Partially corrected - Management letter This is now a recommendation in the management letter due to the 2020 effect on the financial statements.
-Only effected the budget versus actual statement.
+Not corrected Finding repeated as 2021-001 as the District did not prepare its annual financial report in accordance with generally accepted accounting principles.